RhetTbull/osxphotos/README.md

 #### `date`
 Returns the create date of the photo as a datetime.datetime object

+#### `date_added`
+Returns the date the photo was added to the Photos library as a timezone aware datetime.datetime object, or None if the data added cannot be determined

 #### `date_modified`
 Returns the modification date of the photo as a datetime.datetime object or None if photo has no modification date